-In this paper, we propose a novel method to address a new task of 3D-aware conditional image generation.
-The given task requires that conditional label values \cite{cgan, odena2017conditional, cgan_proj} be able to control features of generated images, as shown in \cref{figure_1}, and that the condition label values be continuous in order to continuously change the intensity of the corresponding conditions.
-To the best of our knowledge, this paper is the ﬁrst to tackle this task.
+In this paper, we propose a novel method to tackle the task of 3D-aware conditional image generation.
+This task requires that conditional label values \cite{cgan, odena2017conditional, cgan_proj} control the features of generated images, as illustrated in Figure~\ref{figure_1}, and that these values be continuous to enable smooth changes in the corresponding condition intensities.
+To the best of our knowledge, this paper is the first to address this task.

-We have named our proposed method Continuous Conditional Generative Neural Radiance Field ($\textnormal{C}^{3}$G-NeRF).
-Our model is based on the GIRAFFE, which showed superior performances in 3D-aware image generation.
-For the conditional generation, our model takes numerical and continuous values as input, which enables continuous feature representations.
-Most datasets containing conditions are composed of numerical conditions, so it is expected that our model can be applied to numerous datasets.
+We introduce our proposed method, Class-Continuous Conditional Generative Neural Radiance Field ($\textnormal{C}^{3}$G-NeRF), which focuses on conditional and continuous feature manipulation in 3D-aware image generation.
+Our backbone model is GIRAFFE, which enables $360^{\circ}$ generation without extra camera parameters, a core task in 3D-aware generation due to its wide range of applications.
+Although EG3D and pi-GAN outperform GIRAFFE in generation quality, they are not suitable for $360^{\circ}$ generation in real-world datasets.
+EG3D relies on extra camera parameters, making it unsuitable for learning real-world datasets without these parameters.
+Additionally, we validate the necessity of GIRAFFE by comparing its performance in generating a real-world car dataset \cite{ashrafi_2022} with pi-GAN using the Fréchet Inception Distance (FID) and Kernel Inception Distance (KID) metrics.

-Conventional NeRF-based generative models often require a lot of time for training.
-Hence, we employed residual modules \cite{he2016deep, he2016identity} in our model architecture to accelerate training speed and synthesize superior images.
+We observe that conditional GIRAFFE without residual modules struggles to learn data distributions with fine details, making residual modules essential for training conditional GIRAFFE.
+To address this issue, we incorporate residual modules \cite{he2016deep, he2016identity} into our model architecture to support training and improve image synthesis.

-Generating multi-views of an instance is a significant problem in generating 3D-aware images.
-To address this problem, $\textnormal{C}^{3}$G-NeRF aims at providing multi-view with fine 3D-consistency.
-We provide results of 3D controllable image synthesis in three datasets which are AFHQ \cite{choi2020stargan}, CelebA \cite{liu2015deep} and Cars \cite{ashrafi_2022}.
-We experiment to show controlling image synthesis by translating and rotating an object as well as adding numbers of the objects in a single image.
+Addressing the challenge of generating multi-view instances in 3D-aware images, $\textnormal{C}^{3}$G-NeRF provides fine 3D-consistency across multiple views.
+We present results from three datasets, AFHQ \cite{choi2020stargan}, CelebA \cite{liu2015deep}, and Cars \cite{ashrafi_2022}, and demonstrate control over image synthesis through translation, rotation, and the addition of objects within a single image.